bjwalsh93/winfocus-fellowship/README.md

 **Consent & Agreement**
 - Checkbox: "I agree to the terms and conditions"
-- Checkbox: "I consent to WINFOCUS contacting me about my application"
+- Checkbox: "I consent to FAWUS contacting me about my application"

 **Form Submission:**
 - On submit → Save to Airtable